Armmylool/Project-EEE112/README.md

 # Project-EEE112
 This project is part of EEE112.

-test2.py is a UI of this project.
+test2.py is an UI of this project.

 Choose the cookcare class.py this is a complete python code.(Dont have an UI).